Why we loved Copenhagen with kids

 The Copenhagen Card is a way of pre-paying and potentially making a saving for a great range of attractions and transport options in Copenhagen.
 Many of the key sights in Copenhagen carry a fairly steep entrance fee so it can work out cost effective to use the card.
 87 attractions are included in the card along with transport in the centre of Copenhagen and as far out as Roskilde.
 Each adult card allows you to include two children under the age of 10.

 The card isn’t cheap so it’s worth making a list of the cost of the attractions that you’re definitely going to visit and working out if you’ll make a saving.
-The card includes transport from the airport into the city centre, boat trips, entrance to the Tivoli Gardens and much more.
+The card includes transport from the airport into the city centre, boat tours, entrance to Copenhagen zoo, Christiansborg Palace, the Tivoli Gardens and much more.

 I came very close to purchasing the Copenhagen Card.
 However, I concluded that it wasn’t for us.
 I felt we would be pressured to rush around the city visiting as many places as possible.
 If you plan to visit a lot of paid attractions or if you’re staying outside the centre and need to use public transport, it will be worthwhile (the card also includes discounts on bike hire).